primozcuvan/07-Employees-List/README.md

 # 07-Employees-list

-This project was created by Primož Čuvan in the recruitment process for the position of a Junior iOS developer for the company Outfit7.

 1. The app is divided into two basic screens - "EmployeesListVC" and "AnalyticsVC" - which are presented with the Tab Bar controller.
 The structure of the app is organized in the ModelViewController (MVC) architecture.

 2. "EmployeesListVC"